Asymptotically unbiased approximation of the QSD of diffusion processes with a decreasing time step Euler scheme: Proof of Theorems and

 \section{Proof of Theorems~\ref{theo2} and~\ref{theo:weakerrorf}}

-In this section, we focus on the proofs of \cref{theo2}, that is to say of the convergence in distribution of $(\bar{X}_{\Gamma_n})_{n\ge0}$ towards $\mu^\star$, and \cref{theo:weakerrorf} which establishes the weak convergence toward $\mu$-return processes, over finite time horizons, of Euler schemes with redistribution.
-The main tool for both results is \cref{propdistrib} which is a slight generalization of \cref{theo:weakerrorf}.
-It is stated and proved in~\cref{ss:weakerror}.
-The proof of \cref{theo2} is then completed in~\cref{sec:prooftheo2}.
+In this section, we focus on the proofs of Theorem~\ref{theo2}, that is to say of the convergence in distribution of $(\bar{X}_{\Gamma_n})_{n\ge0}$ towards $\mu^\star$, and Theorem~\ref{theo:weakerrorf} which establishes the weak convergence toward $\mu$-return processes, over finite time horizons, of Euler schemes with redistribution.
+The main tool for both results is Proposition~\ref{propdistrib} which is a slight generalization of Theorem~\ref{theo:weakerrorf}.
+It is stated and proved in~Subsection~\ref{ss:weakerror}.
+The proof of Theorem~\ref{theo2} is then completed in Subsection~\ref{sec:prooftheo2}.